Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • These nerve cells residing in the gut are more than the entire spinal cord neurons (ref).

-• Stress can induce nausea, abdominal pain, loose stools, or even diarrhea.
+• Stress can induce nausea, abdominal pain, loose stools, or diarrhea.

-• IBS, Peptic ulcers, GERD, Inflammatory bowel disorders are all related to stress.
+• IBS, Peptic ulcers, GERD, and Inflammatory bowel disorders are all related to stress.

-• Microbiome (the beneficial micro-organisms inside your intestines) are connected to your brain, they can affect each other.
+• Microbiomes (the beneficial micro-organisms inside your intestines) are connected to your brain; they can affect each other.

-If you encounter abdominal pain, yellow stools, or diarrhea every time you feel stressed, consider this as the primary cause.
+If you encounter abdominal pain, yellow stools, or diarrhea whenever you feel stressed, consider this the primary cause.

 5- Alcohol and Caffeine.

-Although we mentioned alcohol and caffeine under food intolerance causes, we have to give them special attention due to their wide use.
+Although we mentioned alcohol and caffeine under food intolerance causes, we must give them special attention due to their wide use.

-Instead of thinking of serious causes of yellow stool and abdominal pain, it is better to think of bad drinking habits.
+Instead of thinking of the serious causes of yellow stool and abdominal pain, thinking of bad drinking habits is better.

-Excess alcohol or caffeine can irritate your gut causing cramps and loose yellow stool or even diarrhea.
+Excess alcohol or caffeine can irritate your gut, causing cramps, loose yellow stool, or even diarrhea.

 Review the list of what you drink before the onset of yellow stool and abdominal pain.